nim-lang/website/jekyll/community.md

 the tools then please create an issue in the relevant repository.
 If appropriate include a minimal example reproducing the issue.

-If you have a feature request then consider creating a formal RFC (Request for comments).
+If you have a feature request, then consider creating a formal RFC (Request For Comments).
 In it you should describe the feature clearly, including the use cases that you foresee for the feature and anything else that you think is relevant.
 RFCs are currently submitted to the issue tracker.